UW Bothell - STEM -

 for your individual capstone.

 CSS 497 is set up as a hyphenated course.
-This means the student does
+This means that while the credits

 not get a grade for all the credits until the final credit.